-‘Scarlet Experiment!’: The New Oxford Shakespeare and the Importance of Authorship
+“Scarlet Experiment!”: The New Oxford Shakespeare and the Importance of Authorship

-Jakub Bogusak, University of Southampton
+Jakub Boguszak, University of Southampton

+Abstract

+This contribution takes stock of recent editorial endeavours to expand the Shakespearean canon and discusses how admitting plays of collaborative and/or uncertain authorship slowly but steadily erodes the idea of “completeness”.
+The New Oxford Shakespeare serves as an important test case: instead of promoting a holistic approach to Shakespeare’s oeuvre (as championed by T.S.
+Eliot, among others) editors of the new Complete Works encourage lateral reading and bolder speculation concerning various modes of collaborative and revisory authorship.
+As greater integration of texts once orbiting the Shakespearean canon at a “safe” distance is one of the more ambitious aims of this edition, it is perhaps unfortunate to find that some of these texts have not been included in their entirety—only the supposedly Shakespearean passages are to be found in Complete Works—and so cannot fully support the revisionist agenda.
+Instead, “the more Shakespeare, the better” seems to be a pertinent motto (apt also for the editorial policy universally preferring longer early texts over shorter ones).
+Searching for Shakespeare in the plays of his colleagues might, however, ultimately yield only limited rewards and an approach replacing a single author with a playing company as an organising principle of a Complete Works edition is proposed as a more promising way forward.

+Keywords: early modern drama; collaboration; revision; editing; canon; complete works

-When I was applying to study English at the Charles University in Prague some ten years ago, I believed that the number of plays Shakespeare wrote—thirty-eight, my notes would have reminded me—was an important ‘fact’ to memorize in preparation for my interview.
+When I was applying to study English at the Charles University in Prague some ten years ago, I believed that the number of plays Shakespeare wrote—thirty-eight, my notes would have reminded me—was an important “fact” to memorize in preparation for my interview.
 It turned out I had no need of that information on the day, but it was not until a couple of years later that I came across a passage in John Pitcher’s brand new Arden 3 edition of The Winters’s Tale that gave me pause.
-His discussion of the text of the play begins with a simple claim: ‘Shakespeare wrote forty or so plays, about half of which appeared in print during his lifetime, [etc.]’ That cavalier phrase, ‘forty or so’ was something of a jolt.
+His discussion of the text of the play begins with a simple claim: “Shakespeare wrote forty or so plays, about half of which appeared in print during his lifetime, [etc.]” (349) That cavalier phrase, “forty or so” was something of a jolt.
 Surely, a scholar should attempt a more precise projection of the Shakespearean canon?
 What are the two plays I have been missing?
-And what kinds of textual vagaries can those two words, ‘or so’, hint at?
+And what kinds of textual vagaries can those two words, “or so”, hint at?